 9-6-3.
-Upon the filing of a petition for dissolution, as provided in §§ 9-6-1 and 9-6-2, the circuit court shall issue an order to the municipality, returnable in not less than ten nor more than thirty days, to show cause why the petition should not be granted.
-Such The order shall must be served in the same manner as summons in a civil action against municipalities not less than ten nor more than thirty days before the return date thereof a municipality.
+Upon the filing of a petition for dissolution, as provided in §§ 9-6-1 and 9-6-2, the circuit court shall issue an order to the municipality to show cause why the petition should not be granted.
+The order must be served in the same manner as a summons in a civil action against a municipality.

 9-6-4.
-Upon the return day of such order, or any day to which the hearing thereon may be adjourned, Any objections to the petition-may for dissolution must be filed-on behalf with the circuit court within thirty days from the date of service on the municipality.
-Objections may be made by any public officer or employee of the municipality or any property owner or taxpayer-thereof, which objections shall of the municipality.
-An objection must be in writing and be verified in the same manner as the petition.
+Any objections to the petition for dissolution must be filed with the circuit court within thirty days from the date of service on the municipality.
+Objections may be made by any public officer or employee of the municipality or any property owner or taxpayer of the municipality.
+An objection must be in writing and verified by an affidavit affirming the statements contained in the objection are true.